manadart/Yorack/README.md

 Yorack
 ======

-Simple setup for deploying a Yeoman application with Rack.
+Simple setup for deploying a Yeoman application to Heroku with Rack.

 ### Getting Started